Wi-Fi Router Market Size and Share

 Wi-Fi Router Market Analysis by Mordor Intelligence

-The Wi-Fi router market size was USD 15.05 billion in 2025 and is forecast to advance to USD 23.94 billion by 2030 at a 9.72% CAGR.
+The Wi-Fi router market size was valued at USD 15.05 billion in 2025 and estimated to grow from USD 16.49 billion in 2026 to reach USD 26.08 billion by 2031, at a CAGR of 9.60% during the forecast period (2026-2031).
 Near-term growth reflects fiber-to-the-home rollouts that elevate multi-gigabit WAN demand, enterprise migration to Wi-Fi 7 for immersive collaboration, and government spectrum liberalization in the 6 GHz and 7 GHz bands.
 Intensifying bandwidth needs from cloud gaming, 8K streaming, and edge AI workloads are pushing internet service providers to refresh network-edge hardware, while residential users embrace mesh designs that remove coverage gaps.
 Vendors are embedding AI-driven traffic steering and cloud management to lower total cost of ownership for enterprises and service providers.
 Regulatory alignment around security baselines is lengthening device certification, but hardware-software convergence is emerging as a key differentiator across performance tiers.

 Key Report Takeaways